severalnines/docs/intro.rst

 Introduction
 ============

-This documentation covers ClusterControl version 1.3.1 which released on May 31st, 2016.
+This documentation covers ClusterControl version 1.3.2 which released on August 8th, 2016.
 This release contains key new features along with performance improvements and bug fixes.
 Release changelog is available `here <changelog.html>`_.

 What is ClusterControl?
 -----------------------